bitvijays/umbrella-wiki/source/2_GettingStarted.rst

    .. figure:: _static/Images/2_GettingStarted/Robot_Ground_Truth_Map_Simulator_View.png
       :width: 600
       :align: center
-      :alt: Robot ground truth map view (left) and simulator view (right)
+      :alt: Ground truth map view (left) and simulator view (right)

-      Robot ground truth map view (left) and simulator view (right)
+      Ground truth map view (left) and simulator view (right)

 - The ROS2 bags and ground truth data are stored locally, which can be visualised or downloaded via the portal.
 It happens the same way in the real arena robot, but the main difference is obviously in a cloud VM environment.
 - The Gazebo web client interface is used only for visualising the GUI output of the simulator to the users within WebGL-compliant browsers.
 The association of experiment containers with simulator instances uses a separate Kubernetes cluster for each simulation instance.

 Validate experiments before using the arena

 - The user can use the simulation environment first to validate an experiment.
-In validation mode, the world files cannot be overridden.
-The experiment must complete successfully, without any robot or wall collisions, to be permitted to run subsequently in the arena environment.
+In validation mode, Users cannot override the world files.
+The experiment must complete successfully, without any robot or wall collisions, to be permitted to run in the arena.
 Once the experiment has been validated in the simulation environment, the user can run the experiment in the arena.

 Experiment process